Tash ma Tash

-Tash ma Tash (طاش ما طاش) ("No Big Deal" in English) was a popular Saudi Arabian satirical comedy that ran for 19 seasons and is considered one of the most successful television works in Saudi Arabia and the Arab world.
+Tash ma Tash (طاش ما طاش) was a popular Saudi Arabian satirical comedy that ran for 19 seasons and is considered one of the most successful television works in Saudi Arabia and the Arab world.
 The show followed a sketch comedy format.
 It aired on the Saudi state-owned television channel Saudi 1 for 13 seasons, but in 2005 it was bought by MBC.
 New episodes ran exclusively during Ramadan right after sunset.
 The United States Library of Congress requested some parts of the work be placed in the library's archive.
 The idea of the series started through the artists Abdullah Al Sadhan and Nasser Al Qasabi, and directed by Amer Al Hamoud.
 After the first two seasons, the trio separated to be the duo Abdullah Al Sadhan and Nasser Al Qasabi, in cooperation with the director Abdul Khaleq Alghanem.

 Synopsis

-The show consists of episodic comedy sketches that present social commentary on Saudi society.
-Every episode has a new story and characters, though popular characters tend to reappear in new storylines.
-Most episodes poke fun at the flaws of Saudi society, while others show a tendency for dark comedy and melodrama.
-The show was one of the pioneers of self-criticism in the Saudi media, with the episodes often dealing with sensitive topics such as social aspects, culture, terrorism, marital relations, and religion.
+The program is structured as a series of episodic comedy sketches that offer social commentary on various aspects of Saudi society.
+Each episode features a standalone narrative with new characters, although certain recurring characters appear in multiple storylines.
+While many sketches adopt a humorous tone to highlight societal shortcomings, others incorporate elements of dark comedy and melodrama.

-The show satirizes regional social, cultural, and legal state found within Saudi Arabia.
+Considered one of the early examples of self-critical content in Saudi media, the show addresses a range of sensitive topics, including cultural norms, terrorism, marital dynamics, and religion.
+Through satire, it explores the complexities of social, cultural, and legal issues prevalent in Saudi Arabia.